Tapasswin/Resume-Analysis/README.md

 # Resume-Analysis
 Analyze the Resume using the Job discription and make changes according to it.

-## Streamlit run app.py
-After running the command we can see the below application where we can provide the JD and upload the resume and analysis it.
+After running `Streamlit run app.py` command we can see the below application where we can provide the JD and upload the resume and analysis it.

 ### Output
 - Job Match Percentage